SpencerVJones/Text-Editor/README.md

-# WordPad-Clone
+# Text-Editor
-A WordPad application
+A Text Editor application